 - Celebrate their accomplishment and express confidence that they are learning and growing in some awesome ways!

-The last step of helping kids celebrate their growing skills is perhaps the most important, so encourage your kids with thoughtfulness and sincerity.
+This last step of helping kids celebrate their growing skills is perhaps the most important.
 You might say something like, “You’re learning something a lot of adults haven’t learned.
 Imagine how our world would be different if everyone was learning how to calm down when they’re upset, understand their feelings, and deal with them wisely.
 Wouldn’t that be wonderful?!”

 Do you have a child with EXTRA needs?